jvalley19/vdc_gov/Environments/MS-VDI-spoke2/readme.md

 4. Copy the script into the clipboard and paste it in the terminal.
 5. Verify that the enviromental variables are set by running `env` to view the current values.

-#### Parameters
+### Setting the Parameters

-Any application specific parameters updates should be done in the [parameters.json](../../Environments/SharedServices/parameters.json) file such as IP address, subnet names, subnet range, secrets etc.
+Any application specific parameters updates should be done in the [parameters.json](../../Environments/MS-VDI/parameters.json) file such as IP address, subnet names, subnet range, secrets etc.

-## Deploying the Shared Services environment
+## Deploying the MS-VDI environment

 1. Return to the running Docker container from earlier in the quickstart.
 1. If you have not already done so, run `Connect-AzAccount -Tenant "[TENANT_ID]" -SubscriptionId "[SUBSCRIPTION_ID]" -EnvironmentName "[AZURE_ENVIRONMENT]"` to login and set an Azure context.
-1. To deploy the entire Shared Services environment, you can run a single command:
+1. To deploy the entire MS-VDI environment, you can run a single command:

     ``` PowerShell
-    ./Orchestration/OrchestrationService/ModuleConfigurationDeployment.ps1 -DefinitionPath ./Environments/SharedServices/definition.json
+    ./Orchestration/OrchestrationService/ModuleConfigurationDeployment.ps1 -DefinitionPath ./Environments/MS-VDI/definition.json
     ```

 The toolkit will begin deploying the constituent modules and the status will be sent to the terminal.